hackclub/hackclub/workshops/online-pong/README.md

 let lastRender = 0 // Initialize lastRender variable to keep track of when the loop was last run. function loop(timestamp) {
-  var delta = timestamp - lastRender // How many milliseconds have past since the loop last ran?
+  let delta = timestamp - lastRender // How many milliseconds have past since the loop last ran?

   // Erase the canvas and refill with black every time the loop runs ctx.fillStyle = 'black'